 Do I need distinctions and high distinctions to have a chance?

-The higher your grade point average (GPA), the more chance you have of making the GDP shortlist.
-Nevertheless, your GPA is just one part of the assessment – having strong communication abilities, a diverse and interesting CV/resume, good references and accurate spelling and grammar in your application helps to build you into a ‘strong’ candidate.
+Your Grade Point Average (GPA) is just one part of the assessment process.
+Having strong communication abilities, a diverse and interesting CV/resume, good references and accurate spelling and grammar in your application helps to build you into a ‘strong’ candidate.

 Can I do further study whilst employed as a graduate?

-Yes – the Government of South Australia encourages staff to undertake continual professional development.
-You can apply of study leave and reimbursement of a portion of your study fees (generally up to 75%).
+The Government of South Australia encourages staff to undertake continual professional development.
+You can apply for study leave and reimbursement of a portion of your study fees.